Dadi'r Kissa (Granny’s Tale) is an exciting new video series in Rohingya language aimed at the children between the ages of 6 to 12 years old.

 The videos are available in both high and low-resolution.
 Low-resolution videos are smaller in size than high-resolution videos.
 High-resolution videos are more suitable for viewing in large screens such as projectors, television.
 Low-resolution videos are more suitable for mobile viewing.

-You can download the series from here (along with the intro sequence):
+You can download the episodes from here

 Dadi'r Kissa (Granny's Tale) has been produced by BBC Media Action and funded by the UK Foreign, Commonwealth and Development Office (FCDO).